 The second most common cause of peripheral neuropathy is “idiopathic” (unknown cause).
 A cause which is not a cause is an oxymoron if ever I saw one.

-The statement that the diagnosis of idiopathic neuropathy is often confusing to patients is the understatement of the year.
+The statement that this diagnosis is often confusing to patients is the understatement of the year.
 While the diagnosis is intended to help physicians and researchers classify the disorder, examine the causes as they do with the ‘acceptable’ diseases such as MS or Cancer, it seems to reflect an effort to convey an understanding that doesn’t really exist.

 From my own view, it is a diagnosis that belongs in the research labs and not in the clinical setting of helping a patient.

-Examples of just a few diagnoses (**) that would be more accurate than a diagnosis of idiopathic neuropathy appear below.
+Examples of just a few diagnoses (**) that would be more accurate, without including the word “idiopathic” which adds nothing but uncertainty, appear below.
 You can add acute (two months) or chronic (beyond two months) or progressive (remits and relapses with increasingly worse symptoms) to any of these focused findings.
 While not exhaustive this list will provide you with the point being made.

 - Peripheral Neuropathy or polyneuropathy